| | |

 I painted my cabinets before I assembled them.
 But if you are painting existing cabinets, you will want to remove all of the doors from the base cabinets.

 Since my cabinets were brand new, I didn’t do any sort or grease removal.
-However, if you are painting existing cabinets, I would recommend using a grease remover to prep the cabinets.
+However, if you are painting existing cabinets, I would recommend going the extra step and using a grease remover to prep the cabinets.

 Step 2: Sand IKEA Cabinets

-To prep all of the cabinets for painting, I sanded all of the surfaces with a fine grit sandpaper.
-This helped to rough up the surface of the cabinets so that the paint will adhere better.
+To prep all of the cabinets for painting, I sanded all of the surfaces with a fine grit sandpaper and a sanding block.
+This helped to rough up the surface of the cabinets so that the paint would adhere better.

 Now that the dark paint is on the cabinets, you can’t see those scratches.